-Credit Risk: The federal agency securities and U.S. Treasury notes were rated AA+ and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
+Credit Risk: The federal agency securities and U.S. Treasury notes were rated AA+/AAA and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
 Commercial paper investments were rated A-1 and A-1+ by Standard & Poor's and P-1 by Moody's Investor Services.
-The U.S. Government money market mutual funds were not rated.
-Standard & Poor's has assigned STAR Ohio an AAAm money market rating.
+The municipal bonds were rated AA and AAA by Standard & Poor's and Aa2 and Aaa by Moody's Investor Services.
+Standard & Poor's has assigned STAR Ohio and the U.S. Government money market mutual fund an AAAm money market rating.
 Ohio Law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
 The District has no investment policy dealing with credit risk.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021